nina-mir/CSC317-assignments/assignment-2/README.md

 20. after installing express, run the command in step.15 above again
 21. repeat step.8 above
 22. you should see your answers from step.9.
 23. go to VScode and compare the two JS files with each other.
 They both do the same job.
+Now, answer this following question:

-Which one would you prefer as a web developer and why? write your answer to step.23 in a sperate aragraph after the screenshot of step.9 and/or the optional step.12.
+    Which one would you prefer as a web developer and why?

+    Type your answer in a sperate aragraph after the screenshot of step.9 and/or the optional step.12.

     Again, steps.11 and 12 are optional!